gollandec001/gollandec001/README.md

 - 👋 Hi, I’m @gollandec001
-- 👀 I’m interested in Java
+- 👀 I’m interested in Go
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...